- Who needs Comprehensive Sickness Insurance?

 So we know from Ahmad that access to the NHS does not count.
 What might qualify as Comprehensive Sickness Insurance, then?

-There are four potential ways to meet the requirement.
+There are three potential ways to meet the requirement.

 1. Buy comprehensive private health insurance